the16thpythonist/pubtrack/docs/installation.rst

 - `POSTGRES_PASSWORD`: {dbpassword}
 - `POSTGRES_DB`: {dbname}
 - `POSTGRES_HOST`: {postgres}
+- `PUBTRACK_DOMAIN`: {pubtrack.mydomain.com}
+- `PUBTRACK_PORT`: 80

+During this step it is important, that you pass the env variable `PUBTRACK_DOMAIN`, which contains the public url name which pubtrack will be using later on.
+You will have to create this name later on as a *OpenShift Route*.
+It will be a sub domain of the general domain which your cluster has.

 After confirming the action, the new deployment will start.

 At last, you will have to create a new route for the pubtrack service.
 For this, navigate to the *Routes* page within the OpenShift web console.
 Add a new route with the name "{pubtrack}" and enter the value "{pubtrack.mydomain.com}".
-For the service, select the "{pubtrack}" service and make sure, that it actually uses the pubtrack default port 8000.

-Visit http://{pubtrack.mydomain.com}:8000 to see if it working.
+Visit http://{pubtrack.mydomain.com}:80 to see if it is working.